 In this case, you have two options:

-Note that if you use a webmail system (e.g. Internode webmail, your company's remote access webmail, Gmail or Hotmail) to access email, this is completely unaffected by the firewall.
-You don't not need to disable the firewall to use web based email services.
+Note that if you use a webmail system (for example, Internode webmail, your company's remote access webmail, Gmail, or Hotmail) to access email, this is completely unaffected by the firewall.
+You don't need to disable the firewall to use web based email services.
 There is absolutely no impact on connecting to services on the Internet using HTTP or HTTPS (ports 80 and 443).

 If you run your own SMTP email server, you have two options: